Sport in Israel: Motorsport

 The Israel Motor-Sport Association was founded in 1990.
 It has organised rally, autocross, rallycross and drag racing competitions.

 Auto racing was legalized in 2011.
 A 1.5 km permanent racetrack was opened in Port of Eilat, where Formula Israel competitions are held.

 Notable Israeli drivers include Chanoch Nissany (Formula One test-driver), Roy Nissany and Alon Day.

 Netball

 Netball was introduced in Israel in 1999 by Jodi Carreira.
-Today there are clubs in Raanana, Modi'in, Jerusalem, Kfar Etzion and Tel Aviv, all of which have teams participating in the Israel National Netball League.
+Today there are clubs in Ra'anana, Modi'in, Jerusalem, Kfar Etzion and Tel Aviv, all of which have teams participating in the Israel National Netball League.
 Israel Netball has sent senior and junior teams to international events, culminating in its first international win in Ireland in June 2008.
 The netball tournament of the Maccabiah has been hosted by Israel Netball since 2001.
-Currently ranked 36, Israel is a member of the International Netball Federation (INF) and of Netball Europe (NE).
+Currently ranked 36, Israel is a member of the International Netball Federation and of Netball Europe.

 Rugby

 Rugby union is a minor sport brought to the country by British soldiers during the Mandate era.
 The first game post-independence was in 1951, organized by Leo Camron.
 A wave of immigration from English speaking countries, and France, since 1967 renewed interest in the sport, particularly in areas with large English-speaking populations such as Ra'anana and Jerusalem.
 A national league was set up in 1972, and the Israel Rugby Union (now Rugby Israel) formed in 1975.
 Israel's first international match was away to Switzerland on 25 May 1981, and ended 9–9.
 The Israel Union joined the International Rugby Board in 1988.
 Rugby union has also featured at the Maccabiah Games since 1981.
 Israel has entered the Rugby World Cup Sevens.

 The women's rugby league in Israel consists of two teams in Tel Aviv, two in Haifa and one each in Jerusalem, Galilee and Ra’anana.
 An eighth club is scheduled to open in Beersheba in October 2019.

 Kibbutz Yizre'el has been a big centre of Rugby in Israel after a group of South African Olim made a push to make the game bigger in the country.